jwidauer/BebopRebopAPI/README.md

 I PROVIDE NO GUARANTEES OF THE FUNCTIONALITY OF THIS CODE, YOUR SAFETY, OTHERS' SAFETY, OR YOUR PROPERTY'S SAFETY!
 USE AT YOUR OWN RISK!

+Installation guide:

+Depending on your platform you might have to recompile the ARDrone SDK to work on your architecture.
+To do this install and compile the SDK as instructed on their repo and then move the .mri file in the Install folder to the <ArdroneSDKinstallfolder>/ARSDKBuildUtils/Targets/Unix/Install/lib folder.
+Then use the command:

+ar -M <arsdk3.mri

+you will get a file called "libarsdk3.a".
+Move this file to the ThirdPartyLibs/ArDroneSDK3/lib/ folder and overwrite the old one.
+Now it should compile without problems!